Dengue Outbreaks

 Dengue Viruses

 There are four Dengue Viruses.
-A study published in October 2024 concluded that the co-circulation of multiple genotypes is associated with increased cases, highlighting the importance of continuous surveillance.
+A study published in October 2024 concluded that the co-circulation of multiple genotypes is associated with an increase in severe cases, highlighting the importance of continuous surveillance.

 Dengue Virus Blood Transfusion-Transmission